fischermoseley/HackMIT_StickyNoteAR/README.md

 Built With OpenCV, Pygame, and Python

-- Zach Rolfness, Tim Gutterman, Lucas Igel, Fischer Moseley
+Made by Zach Rolfness, Tim Gutterman, Lucas Igel, Fischer Moseley in 24 hours for HackMIT 2019.